-The Hoover Dam Hotel & Casino, as you might expect, is not only ideally located for touring the Dam, but it overlooks scenic Lake Mead.
+The Hoover Dam Lodge, as you might expect, is not only ideally located for touring the Dam, but it overlooks scenic Lake Mead.
 Plus, it offers numerous restaurants and casino games without stepping out of the hotel.

 The 2-day road trip from Las Vegas begins at Hoover Dam